Preheat the oven to 350 degrees F.

 Whisk in butter gradually; gradually whisk in cream cheese mixture until smooth.
 Remove from heat; cool 10 minutes, whisking occasionally.

-Recipe courtesy Lynda Sarkisian, Seneca, South Carolina
+Recipe courtesy of Lynda Sarkisian, Seneca, South Carolina